Benigno V. Aldana National High School: The Campus

-Many changes took place physically in the school in its early years such as the cogon-wildgrass rooftops and sawali walls which was then gradually replaced with newer and more durable materials such as cement and steel.
+Many physical changes took place in the school in its early years, such as the cogon-wildgrass rooftops and sawali walls, which were then gradually replaced with newer and more durable materials such as cement and steel.
 Presently, the school is considered as one of the best in the Philippines with regards to availability of resources and educational facilities.
-The campus now boasts 17 modern buildings, 10 relaxation areas and study sheds, a Library and Media Center, a Computer Building, a mini Theater, an audio-visual room, a Student's Worship Center (notably a first in public high schools in the area).
-Also several individual Department Centers, four canteens (including one main cafeteria), two sheltered stage areas, one basketball court, one badminton court, one volleyball court, a fishpond and agricultural area, a botanical park, and a large open space quadrangle.
-The school also boasts its green environment with almost every area covered and shaded with trees and garbage cans spread everywhere to keep the environment clean.
+The campus now boasts 17 modern buildings, 10 relaxation areas and study sheds, a library and media center, a computer building, a mini theater, an audio-visual room, and a student's worship center (notably the first in public high schools in the area).
+There are also several individual department centers, four canteens (including one main cafeteria), two sheltered stage areas, and a basketball, badminton, and volleyball court that have been transformed into new classroom buildings to accommodate the growing population of the campus.
+It also had a fishpond and agricultural area, a botanical park, and a large open-space quadrangle.
+The school also boasts a green environment, with almost every area covered and shaded with trees and garbage cans spread everywhere to keep the environment clean.

 Furthermore, the campus hosts a local museum of artifacts for the town, and other historical legacies donated to the school.

 Most of the improvements of the campus are donated by alumni and parents of students of the school.
 Further expansion and developments are still performed to accommodate the increasing student population size.